Temporary Restraining Orders

 - Where the protected person lives;

-- His or her place of work;
+- Their place of work;

-- His or her vehicle;
+- Their vehicle;

-- Other important places where he or she goes.
+- Other important places where they go.

 - Residence exclusion (“kick-out” or “move-out”) orders: These are orders telling the restrained person to move out from where the protected person lives and to take only clothing and personal belongings until the court hearing.
 These orders can only be asked for in domestic violence or elder or dependent adult abuse restraining order cases.